 Here are a few frequently asked questions (FAQs) on them:

-What are dentures?
+What are Dentures?

-How to get dentures?
+How to get Dentures?

 For getting dentures for the first time, you will have to visit a prosthodontist.
 These dentists specialize in the restoration and replacement of teeth.
 They can work with even the most complex cases where dentures are required, along with determining if another treatment option might be more suitable.

-Is getting dentures painful?
+Is getting Dentures painful?

 On the other hand, the period of pain may differ depending on the case.
 For example, if you got tooth extractions before getting your very first set of dentures, then the pain may take longer to go away.
 The same is the case if you wore them before and are now getting a new set.

-Can you sleep with dentures?
+Can you sleep with Dentures?

-Once can wear them at night but it is recommended to remove them.
+One can wear them at night but it is recommended to remove them.
 This will allow your gums and jaw bone to relax from the pressure of dentures during the day.

-Do dentures affect eating?
+Do Dentures affect eating?

 It is possible to eat with them but patients will have to take some time getting used to them.
 Your dentist may suggest using a small amount of denture adhesive while you are learning.
 The adhesive will hold the dentures in place as you eat.